The Royal Canadian Legion Advocates for the mental

 The stress and unique circumstances that our military men and women face often make the transition back to

 civilian life challenging.
 Some develop operational stress injuries (OSIs) including invisible wounds such as

 PTSD, depression and anxiety, substance abuse, and other conditions that interfere with daily functioning.
 The

 Royal Canadian Legion is advocating for government to improve research, care and access to services and

 Primary advocacy position(s) on this issue:

-- Mental illness education, counselling and training is desperately needed for Veterans, their families and
+• Mental illness education, counselling and training is desperately needed for Veterans, their families and

-• Research is needed to understand the causes, impact of and treatment for mental illness.
+• Research is needed to understand the causes, impact and treatment of operational stress injuries and

 mental illness in the Veteran community.

 • Our government must also continue to increase the work currently being done to help eliminate mental